accuitysoft/course-project/README.md

 - [Default error handler](https://expressjs.com/en/guide/error-handling.html#the-default-error-handler)

 ### Part 3
 - There are two resources identified in this project: `users` and `entries`.
 There should exist two `json` files, in a folder called `data` located where `package.json` is.
+These json files should be ignored from git as well.
-- Create a module that can read and write to the two JSON files
+- Create a module that can read and write to the two JSON files.
+If file does not exist, your module should first create the file in the proper location
 - Update your endpoints from Part 2 to now read and write to the JSON as required by the route definitions
 - Open a merge request, and assign the instructor, as well as two other students to get marked as well as obtain your peers' feedback
 - Once marked, be sure to merge to master so you can use it for future courses.